Governance Audit

 - Core Project Team Communication Protocols Document

-14. Hold the initial Core Project Team kick-off meeting.
+14. Hold the initial Core Project Team kick-off meeting to review roles, responsibilities, communication protocols, and the project plan.

 Responsible Body/Role: Core Project Team